 Today, there are 4 main kinds of ISAs: Cash ISAs, Stocks and Shares ISAs, Innovative Finance ISAs, and Lifetime ISAs.
 Every tax year, you can open one each of these and use your annual allowance to benefit from tax-efficient saving and investing.

 But before you decide how to use your ISA allowance, make sure you understand what it is and how it works.
-So, what is the ISA allowance?
+So, what is the annual ISA allowance?

 It’s the total amount you can put in your ISA